Supervised Image Classification with Random Forest in R

 3.1.
 Creating Vegetation Indexes

-4. Evaluating the Model
+4. Building and Training the Model

 If you want to follow and try each step described here by yourself please download the data.
 HERE.
 If you want to